phetsims/phet-info/doc/tier-1-description-quickstart-guide.md

 Tier 1 Interactive Description implements critical screen reader accessibility features, including:

 - Accessible names for interactive objects
+- Accessible headings for important areas of the simulation
 - Accessible help text for interactive objects
 - A screen summary for each screen (overview, current details, and hints)
 - Descriptions for non-interactive visual content
-- Accessible responses (alerts) for important events or changes in the simulation
+- Accessible responses (alerts) for important events or changes in the simulation or for voicing values that are not otherwise available.

 Implementing Tier 1 significantly improves a simulation’s accessibility.
 This guide outlines the process and introduces the fundamental options and tools for the implementation.
 Refer to the source code documentation for more detailed